 What constitutes Significantly Not As Described PayPal Dispute?

-With the SND protection, they can launch a Significantly Not As Described PayPal dispute against you to arbitrate such misrepresentation or damages.
-Historically, PayPal only placed a charge on the dispute if the customer escalated the case to a claim or filed a chargeback through their bank or credit card company.
+With the SND protection, they can launch a Significantly Not As Described PayPal dispute process against you to arbitrate such misrepresentation or damages.
+Historically, PayPal only placed a charge on the dispute if the customer escalated the case to a claim or filed a chargeback through their bank or debit card company.
 But with the introduction of the new PayPal disputes policy, every dispute for transactions processed either through a buyer’s PayPal account or through a PayPal guest checkout now attracts a fee.
 The fees range from $8 to $16, depending on the merchant’s dispute rate at the time.

 For more clarity, below are some examples of claims that will not qualify as a Significantly Not as Described claim according to PayPal’s terms of service: